 The Do’s & Don’t of Food & Drink

-Whether you’re in the recovery phase of wisdom teeth removal or you’re simply experiencing wisdom teeth pain, the same rules apply.
-In other words, your gums need to heal whether you’ve kept your wisdom teeth or not.
+The same rules apply when you’re in the recovery phase of wisdom teeth removal or experiencing wisdom teeth pain.
+In other words, your gums need to heal whether you’ve kept your wisdom teeth.

 Start With Liquids

-It’s important for your recovery from wisdom teeth pain that you enjoy a full array of nutrients.
+Your recovery from wisdom teeth pain needs to include a full array of nutrients.
 You can get nutrients with liquids via:

 - Making nutrient-rich juice

 - Adding protein and greens to a smoothie

 A cold smoothie or warm broth may add additional pain relief, too.

 When you can tolerate it and under the direction of your dentist or oral surgeon, you can begin to enjoy more solids.
 Try:

 - Scrambled eggs